syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Public-methods-and-events.md

 ### refreshLayer(layerIndex, sublayerIndex, markers)

-Method to reload the shape marker with updated values, you can use `refreshLayer` method.
+You can reload the shape marker with updated values using the `refreshLayer` method.

 {% highlight CSHTML %}